-Beside the work of Akerlof, Dickens, and Perry (1996), our paper is related to a few recent contributions.
-Michael W. L. Elsby (2009) offers a partial equilibrium model where downward nominal rigidities arise from negative effects of wage cuts on firms' productivity, and highlights the endogenous tendency for upward rigidity of wages in a dynamic model.
-Kim and Ruge-Murcia (2009), Stephan Fahr and Frank Smets (2008), and Gabriel Fagan and Julián Messina (2009) present DSGE models with asymmetric costs to wage adjustments, but do not derive a closed-form solution for the long-run Phillips curve, and do not account for idiosyncratic shocks.
-In particular, Kim and Ruge-Murcia (2009) calibrate their model to the United States and find an optimal inflation rate of about 0.5 percent; however, the absence of idiosyncratic shocks (central to the traditional argument, and present in our framework) and the locally approximated solution are likely to induce substantial underestimation of such an optimal rate.8
+Beside the work of Akerlof et al. (1996), our paper is related to a few recent contributions.
+Michael W. Elsby (2009) offers a partial equilibrium model where downward nominal rigidities arise from negative effects of wage cuts on firm's productivity, and highlights the endogenous tendency for upward rigidity of wages in a dynamic model.
+Kim and Ruge-Murcia (2009), Stephan Fahr and Frank Smets (2008), and Gabriel Fagan and Julián Messina (2009) present a dynamic stochastic general equilibrium model with asymmetric costs to wage adjustments, but do not derive a closed-form solution for the long-run Phillips curve, and do not account for idiosyncratic shocks.
+Kim and Ruge-Murcia (2009) calibrate their model with asymmetric wage rigidities to the U.S. and find an optimal inflation rate of about 0.5 percent; however, the absence of idiosyncratic shocks (central to the traditional argument, and present in our framework) and the locally-approximated solution are likely to induce substantial underestimation of such optimal rate.8

 The paper is organized as follows.
-Section I describes the model.
-Sections II and III present the solutions under flexible and downward-rigid wages, respectively.
-Section IV solves for the long-run Phillips curve.
-Section V relaxes the degree of wage rigidities.
-Section VI draws conclusions.
+Section 2 describes the model.
+Sections 3 and 4 present the solutions under flexible and downward-rigid wages, respectively.
+Section 5 solves for the long-run Phillips curve.
+Section 6 relaxes the degree of wage rigidities.
+Section 7 draws conclusions.